dsijakovski98/compiled-projects/README.md

 ### 5. Fireflies - genetic algorithm implementation example

 This project is an implementation of a classic genetic algorithm.
 Particles (fireflies) are trying to reach the goal by learning to move through the space on the screen.
-You can place obstacles for the fireflies by creating rectangles with click-and-drag
+You can place obstacles for the fireflies by creating rectangles with click-and-drag.

  \- Repo link **[Fireflies-GeneticAlgorithm](https://github.com/dsijakovski98/Fireflies-GeneticAlgorithm)**